"Revitalizing Squadrons" – 129th Rescue Wing unites Airmen and senior leaders for a team-building and resiliency day funded by the Unite Program

-Airmen with the 129th Maintenance Group partake in a resiliency event to improve productivity and communication through team-building exercises, Moffett Air National Guard Base, November 4, 2023.
-The Air Force Unite Program funded the resiliency event and aims to improve the physical and mental well-being of Servicemembers nationwide.
+Airmen with the 129th Maintenance Group partake in a resiliency event aimed to improve productivity and communication through team-building exercises, Moffett Air National Guard Base, November 4, 2023.
+The Air Force Unite Program funded the day and aims to improve the physical and mental well-being of Servicemembers nationwide through team-building.
 (U.S. Air National Guard photo by Tech.
 Sgt.
 Stefany M. Leyva)

 |Date Taken: